ChurchSafety Logo and homepage linkPencil

 Monthly

-Take a look to see if safety equipment is in the right place, such as fire extinguishers and first aid kits.
-With fire extinguishers, look to see if the tamper seal has been broken and that the pressure gauge is OK (not all extinguishers have a pressure gauge).
+Look to see if safety equipment is in the right place, such as fire extinguishers and first aid kits.
+With fire extinguishers, look to see if the tamper seal has been broken and that the pressure gauge is OK (not all extinguishers have a pressure gauge so this can be skipped but the tamper seal should still be checked).

-Test emergency lighting for about ten minutes, checking that it remains lit and shows no sign of failure, such as flickering or flashing.
+Test emergency lighting for about ten minutes, checking that it remains lit and shows no sign of failure, such as flickering or dimming.

 Check all doors along exit routes open without the use of a key and all fire exits are clear of obstructions.

-Walk arround the premises - both inside and out - and ensure that there are no new hazards or maintenance issues that need to be corrected.
+Walk around the premises - both inside and out - and ensure that there are no new hazards or maintenance issues that need to be corrected.

 Six-monthly